thearchive-win/pepe-launcher/README.md

 # PEPE CANNON
-This PEPE CANNON deploys RARE PEPE to your discord server via webhooks.
+This PEPE CANNON deploys RARE PEPE to your Discord server via webhooks.

 To run this properly, follow the instructions listed on DockerHub [here](https://hub.docker.com/repository/docker/cryptobiff/pepe-launcher/general)

 ## Requirements
 You must meet the following requirements for this ancient tool to be useful to your memeing efforts:
 * Docker Installed & Running
 * DockerHub Account
-* Requires the end user too be based.
+* Requires the end user to be based.
 Special snowflakes will experience strange errors when running this tool.

 ## Pepe Discord Bombardment Cannon
-Set up a Webhook URL for the discord channel you want to deploy the pepe bombardment cannon to by following the instructions below:
+Set up a Webhook URL for the Discord channel you want to deploy the pepe bombardment cannon to by following the instructions below:
 * Go to **Server Settings** --> **Integrations** --> **Webhooks** --> **Create New Webhook**
 * Select the name for the webhook bot user to display
 * Add an avatar if desired to your webhook PEPE User